Certified in Acupuncture

 E-mail me at: firstname.lastname@example.org

-Tyler has recently obtained a bachelor’s degree in Biochemistry and Molecular Biology, graduating from the University of Northern British Columbia (UNBC) located in Prince George, B.C.
-Tyler is currently in the process of applying to become a Physiotherapist, qualifying as a finalist to UBC’s 2018 Physiotherapy program.
-While he awaits the results of his application status, Tyler is also studying to obtain his Certified Strength and Conditioning Specialization (CSCS), in order to further improve the repertoire of knowledge he is able to offer patients.
+Tyler obtained a bachelor’s degree in Biochemistry and Molecular Biology, graduating from the University of Northern British Columbia (UNBC) located in Prince George, B.C.
+Tyler is currently in the process of applying to become a Physiotherapist.
+While he awaits the results of his application statuses, Tyler is also studying to obtain his Certified Strength and Conditioning Specialization (CSCS), in order to further improve his repertoire of knowledge he is able to offer patients.
 Tyler is a former Football, and Basketball player.
 It is his love for sports, and his painful recovery from a devastating career ending injury, that fuels his desire to become a Physiotherapist.

 E-mail me at: email@example.com